WPC-Systems-Ltd/WPC_Python_driver_release/README.rst

 Overview
 --------

-**WPC Python driver**, also known as `pywpc`, contains APIs for interacting with basically WPC DAQ cards or any other WPC USB, WiFi and Ethernet based devices.
+**WPC Python driver**, also known as `pywpc`, contains APIs for interacting with DAQ (Data Acquisition) & Motion cards & Motion driver based on USB, WiFi and Ethernet.
-It supports Python version from 3.8 to 3.10 under Windows 10 operating systems.
+It supports Python 3.8 to 3.10 under Windows 10 and Python 3.10 under linux ubuntu22.04 operating systems.

 Our APIs support synchronous and asynchronous modes for computer processes or threads.